loighic/proofs/CR_09--in-class.md

-## proofs, assignment 11 (in-class)
+## proofs, assignment 10 (meeting)

 ---

-For **11.1 - 11.4**, there is no feedback, either at the end of each line or when the proof is complete.
+For **10.1 - 10.4**, there is no feedback, either at the end of each line or when the proof is complete.
 Each one can be submitted if it is correct or incorrect.

 ---